 What is the outlook for children with Hirschsprung’s disease?

 Overall, the outlook for children with Hirschsprung’s disease is good, with the majority growing up to live normal lives, working and raising a family.
-Your child will need to come back to GOSH for follow up appointments throughout childhood and adolescence, at which point, we will transfer their care to an adult hospital.
+Children will need to come back to GOSH for follow up appointments throughout childhood and adolescence, at which point, we will transfer their care to an adult hospital.

 If you have a child with Hirschsprung’s disease, future children may be at increased risk of also having this condition.
 If you are concerned, we can arrange for you to meet the Genetics team to discuss this further.